 Occupational asthma (OA) is a form of work-related asthma characterized by variable airflow obstruction, airway hyperresponsiveness, and airway inflammation attributable to exposures in the workplace and not due to stimuli encountered outside the workplace .
 Work-exacerbated asthma (also known as work-aggravated asthma) is defined as preexisting or concurrent asthma that subjectively worsens in the workplace.

 OA is triggered by exposure to immunologic or nonimmunologic stimuli .
 Immunologic OA has a latency period during which the immunologic sensitization develops.
-Nonimmunologic OA has no latency period and is caused by exposure to high levels of irritants; it is also known as irritant-induced asthma or reactive airways dysfunction syndrome (RADS) [3,4].
+Nonimmunologic OA has no latency period and is caused by exposure to high levels of irritants or repeated exposures to irritants at lower concentration; it is also known as irritant-induced asthma or reactive airways dysfunction syndrome (RADS) [3,4].
 (See "Reactive airways dysfunction syndrome and irritant-induced asthma".)

 The evaluation and diagnosis of suspected OA will be reviewed here.
 The pathophysiology definition, epidemiology, causes, risk factors, and management are discussed separately.
 (See "Occupational asthma: Pathogenesis" and "Occupational asthma: Definitions, epidemiology, causes, and risk factors" and "Occupational asthma: Management, prognosis, and prevention" and "Overview of occupational and environmental health".)